Customize Consent Preferences

 Watch Video

-Sometimes groups receive donated items to use at events that need to be accounted for.
-Following are instructions for doing so in MoneyMinder.
+Sometimes groups receive donated items to use at events that must be tracked.
+Here are the steps for handling this in MoneyMinder.

 Start by setting up a new bank account.
-Click the Banking icon in the toolbar.
+Click the Banking icon in the sidebar.

 Click the Add Account dropdown.